Burgundy800020/Topology_for_Protein_Classification/README.md

 ## References
+If you use this implementation, cite the original book and paper:
 - Kaczynski, T. Computational Homology
 - Bubenik, P. (2015) Statistical Topological Data Analysis using Persistence Landscapes
 - Protein Data Bank: https://www.rcsb.org/